openlayers/openlayers/changelog/upgrade-notes.md

 ### Next Release

+#### Usage of Intl.Segmenter

+TextPath now relies on [Intl.Segmenter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Segmenter), which is only available from Firefox 125 (2024).
+A polyfill is available on FormatJS: https://formatjs.github.io/docs/polyfills/intl-segmenter/.

 #### Deprecation of `ol/source/BingMaps`

 Bing Maps for Enterprise is being retired on June 30th, 2028.
 The `BingMaps` source